Japan PM to consult health experts amid speculation state of emergency to be extended

 TOKYO, April 30 (Reuters) - Japanese Prime Minister Shinzo Abe said on Thursday he will consult with infectious disease experts on whether to extend a national state of emergency to contain coronavirus infections, as other nations begin to reopen from strict lockdowns.

-Abe declared the nationwide state of emergency on April 16 to last through May 6.
+Abe declared the nationwide state of emergency on April 16 to last through May 6, and local media said the declaration will likely be extended for another month.
 The measures rely on persuasion for citizens to stay home and businesses to close as the country's laws do not provide for an enforceable lockdown.

-With the current emergency declaration set to conclude on the May 6 at the end of the Golden Week national holidays, there remain worrying signs that Japan's low testing regime has undercounted many coronavirus cases.
+With the current emergency declaration set to conclude at the end of the Golden Week national holidays, there remain worrying signs that Japan's low testing regime has undercounted many coronavirus cases.
+Slumps in factory output and retail sales illustrated the economic blow from the virus.

 "We would like to consult experts' analysts and views," Abe said in parliament about an extension of the emergency declaration, adding he wants to make a decision before the last minute.